How to get a student credit card: Eligibility and applying

 Step 3: Gather your documents

-Step 4: See if you’re pre-approved
+Step 4: See whether you’re pre-approved

 Here are some frequently asked questions about getting a student credit card.